-In the first letter, Peters describes Auras as a good student.
-Dr. Peters says he would like to see Auras finish his course "so he can graduate with the other students of his class."
+In the first letter, Peters describes Auras as a good student and says he would like to see Auras finish his course "so he can graduate with the other students of his class."

 Ellis Island, German, Germany, Fort Lincoln, Richard Auras, World War II, WWII

 Richard Auras, Raymond L. Peters, John C. Fischer, Muriel Whitney